Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 The genres of the book.

-It has `Genre` children elements that can only contain the following values:
+It has `Genre` children elements for the individual genres.
+For example, _Horror_ or _Fantasy_.

-- Adult
-- Crime
-- Espionage
-- Fantasy
-- Historical
-- Horror
-- Humor
-- Manga
-- Parody
-- Romance
-- Science Fiction
-- Sport
-- Super-Hero
-- War
-- Western

-The `Genre` element can also have an `id` attribute that can be used to add the identification number from the source of information
+The `Genre` element can also have an `id` attribute that can be used to add the identification number from the source of information.

 ### Tags